andteklin/lord-of-the-strings/index.md

 # Lord of the Strings

 #### Overview
 The Lord of the Strings is more than just a simple guitar strummer.
-This robot attempts to implement palm muting, a technique for a more advanced guitarist.
-We wish to program the board to control the speed and strumming style.
-Much of the software will involve testing and debugging the sensor-to-arm control scheme and fine-tuning the movement of the strumming arm.
-We plan to add on a felt muting bar near the bridge to imitate the guitar palm muting technique.
+This robot implements palm muting, a technique for a more advanced guitarist.
+Our initial ambition was to program the board to control the speed and strumming style.
+To this point, the buttons control style and the muting mechanism.
+We implemented timing mechanisms like TPM to control the movement of the servo as well as the PIT timer to control scheduling for strumming and muting patterns.

-YouTube Video to be embedded later.
+#### Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VIDEO_ID" frameborder="0" allowfullscreen></iframe>

 ![Sketch](images/sketch.jpg)

 #### System Diagram